qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 JitPack will build it when you firstly use it.
 If you encounter `Read time out`, it means that JitPack haven't finished building it yet, simply try again.

+Note: for the current latest version, use version `38770dd` (this will be resolved when new version releases)

 @tab older

 Add this into `repositories`